National Fascist Party: March on Rome

 On 28 October 1922, Mussolini attempted a coup d'état, titled the March on Rome by Fascist propaganda, in which almost 30,000 fascists took part.
 The quadrumvirs leading the Fascist Party, General Emilio De Bono, Italo Balbo (one of the most famous ras), Michele Bianchi and Cesare Maria de Vecchi, organised the March while the Duce stayed behind for most of the march, though he allowed pictures to be taken of him marching along with the Fascist marchers.
-Generals Gustavo Fara and Sante Ceccherini assisted to the preparations of the March of 18 October.
+Generals Gustavo Fara and Sante Ceccherini assisted the preparations of the March of 18 October.
 Other organisers of the march included the Marquis Dino Perrone Compagni and Ulisse Igliori.

 On 24 October 1922, Mussolini declared before 60,000 people at the Fascist Congress in Naples: "Our program is simple: we want to rule Italy".
 Meanwhile, the Blackshirts, who had occupied the Po plain, took all strategic points of the country.
 On 26 October, former prime minister Antonio Salandra warned current prime minister Luigi Facta that Mussolini was demanding his resignation and that he was preparing to march on Rome.
 However, Facta did not believe Salandra and thought that Mussolini would govern quietly at his side.
-To meet the threat posed by the bands of fascist troops now gathering outside Rome, Facta (who had resigned but continued to hold power) ordered a state of siege for Rome.
+To meet the threat posed by the bands of fascist troops now gathering outside Rome, Facta (who had resigned the next day on 29 October 1922 but continued to hold power) ordered a state of siege for Rome.
 Having had previous conversations with the king about the repression of fascist violence, he was sure the king would agree.
 However, King Victor Emmanuel III refused to sign the military order.
-On 28 October, the King handed power to Mussolini, who was supported by the military, the business class, the right-wing part of population.
+On 30 October, the King handed power to Mussolini, who was supported by the military, the business class, and the right-wing part of the population.